-NOVA - The new blossomed cross of the 21st century.
+NOVA - Blossomed Cross of the 21st century.

 NOVA is the new statement cross by GUGOCO that presents the rebirth of traditional Armenian blossomed cross.
 Read below the story behind the creation of this very unique cross and the meaning of its innovative form.